Mixed nuts (salted)

 Diet Ratings

-Most mixed nuts are very low in net carbs (2-6g per ounce) and high in healthy fats.
-Excellent keto snack.
-Salt content is neutral for ketosis.
+Most mixed nuts are low in net carbs (2-6g per ounce) and high in healthy fats.
+Salting does not affect keto compatibility.
+Excellent macronutrient profile for ketosis.

-Nuts are a cornerstone of Mediterranean diet, rich in healthy fats, protein, and fiber.
-Salted variety acceptable but unsalted preferred to minimize sodium intake.
+Nuts are a cornerstone of the Mediterranean diet, rich in healthy fats, protein, and fiber.
+Salted varieties are acceptable; the salt content is minimal compared to processed foods.
+Eaten daily in moderation.

 Nuts are whole, unprocessed foods explicitly allowed on Whole30.
 Salt is a permitted seasoning.
 No excluded ingredients present.